 Project: Assessment 3 - mini news bulletin

 In order to pass this course, each student must complete ALL of the following compulsory requirements:

 General Course Requirements:

-- Workshop: Induction Requirement - Students must attend and pass the induction requirements before attending these sessions. - In order to participate in this course, students must complete a compulsory safety induction (studio).
+- Tutorial: Induction Requirement - Students must attend and pass the induction requirements before attending these sessions. - In order to participate in this course, students must complete a compulsory safety induction (studio).

 Face to Face On Campus 1 hour(s) per Week for 11 Weeks